-Mawuli has been studying the behaviour of oil in ice and notice there is a lack of research into how adequately Canada is prepared to deal with an oil spill off our northern coastlines.
+Mawuli has been studying the behaviour of oil in ice and noticed there is a lack of research into how adequately Canada is prepared to deal with an oil spill off our northern coastlines.
 There is more open ice for longer periods of time in Arctic waters which has already led to an increase in marine traffic.
 Russia has started to invest heavily in high arctic shipping and even though China is a non-Arctic country they are turning their attention north as a way to speed up shipping times and reduce costs.
 There is even an increase in cruise ship traffic.

 His paper outlines a model that can be used for contingency and response planning and combines expert knowledge with input from stakeholders.
 Part of that response includes mitigating oil in marine waters through biodegradation by naturally occurring microbes.